bltarkany/liri-node-app/README.md

 .env
 ```

-3. To retrieve the data that will power this app, you'll need to send requests using the `axios` package to the Bands in Town, Spotify and OMDB APIs.
-You'll find these Node packages crucial for your app.
+3. Data will be pulled from multiple sites.
+You will need to send requests using the `axios` package to the Bands in Town and OMDB APIs.
+Spotify will use the `node_spotifyapi` package.

    * [Node-Spotify-API](https://www.npmjs.com/package/node-spotify-api)